-Rusted pipes can lead to leaks so don’t just ignore it.
+Rusted pipes can lead to leaks, so don’t just ignore them.

-A bleach taste (like pool water) is a result of a high amount of chlorine in the water, which is something you won’t have any control over as it is added at your local water treatment plant to purify the water.
+A bleach taste (like pool water) results from a high amount of chlorine in the water, which is something you won’t have any control over as it is added at your local water treatment plant to purify the water.

-Though declared “safe,” many people dislike the taste and simply would prefer not to drink chlorine.
+Though declared “safe,” many people dislike the taste and simply prefer not to drink chlorine.

 Are you getting a musty or swampy taste?